 These Smart Cities meetings began in 2015, with a first one focused on listening to proposalson the topic of smart cities.
 The second edition was held in 2016 next to the 6th ITU Green Standards Week, so the event took on an international character.
 Montevideo hosted various experts on innovation, sustainable development and technology applications.

 This year the conferences are coordinated and organised by the Department of Sustainable and Intelligent Development under the tagline “Innovation True Stories”, in order to exchange experiences and knowledge, creating spaces for reflection, and inform the citizens about what a smart, sustainable and inclusive city consists of.

-FIWARE will participate within this Smart Cities framework, with the talk “Environmental Observatory Project” on day one; and the “Big Data, Science of Data and New Bounds with Citizenry” panel with Miguel Barone, on day two.
+FIWARE will participate within this Smart Cities framework, with the talk “Environmental Observatory Project” on day one; and the “Big Data, Science of Data and New Bounds with Citizenry” panel, on day two.

-However, this will not be only about Smart Cities, other topics linked to the application of technologies in management issues will be considered.
-Parallel to the conferences, exchange activities will be developed: workshop for kids (they would imagine the Montevideo of the future); a new instance of the Girls in Tech; a female Hackathon; and a Women's Desk, where they will work on smart technologies and cities, from an equity and gender perspective.
+The 3rd Smart Cities Meeting, however, will not be only about Smart Cities, other topics linked to the application of technologies in management issues will be considered.
+Parallel to the conferences, exchange activities will be developed: workshop for kids (they would imagine the Montevideo of the future); a citizen-oriented Lab around the app ‘Cómo ir’, as an open workshop to contribute with fresh ideas for the new version of the app; and a Women's Desk, where they will work on smart technologies and cities, from an equity and gender perspective.

 How to participate?
 The access is free.
 There is a registration form available here.
 If you have any suggestions, the organisation will be glad receiving them.
 Please write to email@example.com!